Edmund Boyle, 8th Earl of Cork: Career

 Commissioned an ensign in the 22nd Regiment of Foot on 16 April 1785, he was promoted to lieutenant in the 100th Regiment of Foot on 10 December 1785.

-On 27 May 1787, he was commissioned a lieutenant in the Somersetshire Regiment of Militia, and was promoted from captain-lieutenant to captain on 22 April 1789.
+On 27 May 1787, he was commissioned a lieutenant in the 1st Somerset Militia, (commanded by his father) and was promoted from captain-lieutenant to captain on 22 April 1789.

 On 27 January 1791, he was promoted captain in an independent company, from a lieutenancy in the 34th Regiment of Foot, and shortly thereafter exchanged into the 14th Regiment of Foot.
 On 5 April 1794, he was promoted to major in the recently raised 87th Regiment of Foot, and was promoted to lieutenant-colonel in the regiment on 19 July.
 On 20 January 1795, he exchanged into the 11th Regiment of Foot.
 Dungarvan exchanged into the captaincy of a company in the Coldstream Guards on 21 May 1796, and was appointed an aide-de-camp to George III on 9 January 1798.

 In July 1803, he exchanged from the half-pay of the 4th Regiment of Foot to become colonel of a reserve battalion of infantry, the 16th Garrison Battalion.
 On 27 May 1825, he was breveted general.
 The Earl was appointed a Knight of the Order of St Patrick on 22 July 1835.